lpryszcz/REDiscover/README.md

 REDiscover will return a list of putative **RNA editign sites**.
 In addition, ...

 ### Parameters
-Most of REDiscover parameteers can be adjusted manually (default values are given in square brackets []):
+Most of REDiscover parameters can be adjusted manually (default values are given in square brackets []):
 ```
   -h, --help            show this help message and exit
   -v, --verbose         verbose